UPenn-CIT599/COVID19SeverityPredictor/README.md

 ### Project Description/Objectives

+WARNING: This tool is STRICTLY PROHIBITED FROM CLINICAL USE.
+It has not been externally validated.

 ### Background
 - The COVID-19 pandemic is profoundly impacting healthcare institutions worldwide
 - Little is known about its disease course and learning is daily ongoing